ajonesb/OOP-JS-Game/README.md

 /*The exercise is the following:

-We are going to do a game, we have three classes : wizard, soldier and thief.
+Create a game with three classes : wizard, soldier and thief.

 Wizard uses mp (magic points) to do damage and has Low health.